karanSuman/React-TO-DO-APP/README.md

 # React + Vite

 This is a Web Application For Our Daily To-DO Works Made by React-Js.
 Where You can Add Your Daily  Works With Date.
 And You Can Delete it too by Clicking the delete key.
+After Downloading The Source Code You have to Install the node modules, then the application will run in your system.

 ## Screenshots